chrisyeh96/chrisyeh96.github.io/_posts/2017-08-08-definitive-guide-python-imports.md

 The documentation for Python's command line interface adds the following about running scripts from the command line.
 Specifically, when running `python <script>.py`, then...

-> If the script name refers directly to a Python file, the directory containing that file is added to the start of sys.path, and the file is executed as the __main__ module.
+> If the script name refers directly to a Python file, the directory containing that file is added to the start of `sys.path`, and the file is executed as the `__main__` module.
 >
 > *Source: Python [2](https://docs.python.org/2/using/cmdline.html) and [3](https://docs.python.org/3/using/cmdline.html)*